 When it comes to the microwave, it is safe to say that many people have a love-hate relationship with this method.
 On one hand, it is extremely convenient and quick, while on the other, it may turn your food into mush if you’re not careful.

-Just like with the regular oven, we suggest using aluminum foil to wrap up your donuts, especially if you’re looking to reheat cream donuts.
+Just like with the regular oven, we suggest wrapping up your donuts, especially if you’re looking to reheat cream donuts.
 Otherwise, you can end up with the cream filling melted all over the dish in your microwave.

 Keep in mind that you cannot fit a huge batch of donuts in your microwave, so if this is the case, stick with the regular oven to save yourself a lot of time.
 The average microwave is a great solution for a couple of donuts, or to reheat mini donuts.